All About Credit Checkers

 - Commercial Loan Reviewer

 In the United States, there were 38,500 jobs for Credit Checker in 2016.
 There is little to no growth in job opportunities for Credit Checker.
-The BLS estimates 3,700 yearly job openings in this field.
+There will be an estimated 3,700 positions for Credit Checker per year.

 The states with the most job growth for Credit Checker are Utah, Florida, and Washington.
 Watch out if you plan on working in West Virginia, New Mexico, or Pennsylvania.
 These states have the worst job growth for this type of profession.